 - Unusual sensation (possibly burning feeling) in the chest

 Treatment is focused on reversing the cause of inflammation and reducing symptoms.
-Corticosteroids may be given to reduce inflammation, especially before long-term scarring occurs.
+Corticosteroids may be given to reduce inflammation, often before long-term scarring occurs.

-Antibiotics are usually not helpful or needed.
+Antibiotics are usually not helpful or needed, unless there is a secondary infection.
 Oxygen therapy may be helpful.

 In cases of swallowing and stomach problems, eating small meals in the upright position can help.
-In severe cases, a feeding tube in the stomach is needed.
+In severe cases, a feeding tube in the stomach is needed, although this does not always completely prevent aspiration into the lungs.

 The outcome depends on the chemical, the severity of exposure, and whether the problem is acute or chronic.